GitHub-TC/EmpyrionWebAccess/EmpyrionModWebHost/Readme.md

 * The chat symbol is used to make direct contact with the player and to save the flag symbol, its current position (see Warp).
 * The warp icon (gamepad icon) is used to bring up the Warp window for the player to change the position of the player in the game.

-### inventory display
+### Inventory display
 Here the inventory of the selected player is displayed.
+From here you can
+* Add items
+* Restore an old condition of the backpack

+### Player details
+Here, the data of the selected player is displayed and can be changed.
+Note: Still open: ban / unban and wipe

+## Structures
+Here are all the structures of the game listed:
+* They can be teleported
+* The position can be transferred to the memory for a warp

 ## Start/Stop
 If there is a file "stop.txt" in the directory \[Empyrion\]\\Content\\Mods\\EWALoader\\Client the EWA will be stopped automatically.